Oberth effect: Paradox

 It may seem that the rocket is getting energy for free, which would violate conservation of energy.
 However, any gain to the rocket's kinetic energy is balanced by a relative decrease in the kinetic energy the exhaust is left with (the kinetic energy of the exhaust may still increase, but it does not increase as much).
 Contrast this to the situation of static firing, where the speed of the engine is fixed at zero.
 This means that its kinetic energy does not increase at all, and all the chemical energy released by the fuel is converted to the exhaust's kinetic energy (and heat).

-At very high speeds the mechanical power imparted to the rocket can exceed the total power liberated in the combustion of the propellant; this may also seem to violate conservation of energy.
+At very high speeds the mechanical energy imparted to the rocket can exceed the total energy liberated in the combustion of the propellant; this may also seem to violate conservation of energy.
 But the propellants in a fast-moving rocket carry energy not only chemically, but also in their own kinetic energy, which at speeds above a few kilometres per second exceed the chemical component.
 When these propellants are burned, some of this kinetic energy is transferred to the rocket along with the chemical energy released by burning.

 The Oberth effect can therefore partly make up for what is extremely low efficiency early in the rocket's flight when it is moving only slowly.
 Most of the work done by a rocket early in flight is "invested" in the kinetic energy of the propellant not yet burned, part of which they will release later when they are burned.